foambubble/foam/docs/publishing/generate-gatsby-site.md

 You can use [foam-gatsby-template](https://github.com/mathieudutour/foam-gatsby-template) to generate a static site to host it online on Github or [Vercel](https://vercel.com).

-## Publishing your foam to Github pages
+## Publishing your foam to GitHub pages
 It comes configured with Github actions to auto deploy to Github pages when changes are pushed to your main branch.

 ## Publishing your foam to Vercel